Shallow Water Memory: Stokes and Darwin Drifts: Lagrange description of linearized shallow water

 \section{Lagrange description of linearized shallow water}

 As discussed in the opening of section \ref{review}, the gauge theoretic formulation provides us with a dual description for the fluid system, in the sense that the two Bianchi identities for the $u(1)\times u(1)$ gauge fields appear as the Noether conservation relations of the fluid system.
 In this section, we take a different viewpoint and try to find a different physical meaning for the origin of the $u(1)$ gauge symmetry in the shallow water system.
 This viewpoint becomes apparent in the Lagrange (comoving) description of the fluid, while so far we have worked in the Euler description.
+As we discuss below, the symmetry of relabelling of fluid particles \cite{RevModPhys.70.467,1990AdGeo..32..287S,Salmon1988HAMILTONIANFM} gives rise to a part of $u(1)$ symmetry one remains with after fixing the temporal gauge \cite{Bahcall:1991an, Susskind:2001fb}.

-To find the Lagrange description of linearized shallow water, we follow ideas outlined in \cite{Susskind:2001fb} and start with
+To find the Lagrange description of linearized shallow water, we follow ideas outlined in \cite{Bahcall:1991an, Susskind:2001fb} and start with

 In the temporal gauge, we have

 Next, we introduce the comoving coordinates $y^i$:

 where $y$ stands for the label of particles constituting the fluid (it could be the initial position of particles).
 We can hence write \eqref{u-A} as